abulbasar/machine-learning/Flask-ML/readme.txt

 Install the required libraries.
 Skip this step, if not neccessary.
-$ pip install -r requirements.txt
+$ pip install -r -U requirements.txt

+$ conda update --all

 Train the model for insurance price prediction and save the model.
 Change the path where you want to save the model.
 Use the same path in app.py and rest-app.py files as well.